AI4Bharat/CTQScorer/README.md

 }
 ```

-For convinence, we computed the rankings across all features/langauges and added to the repository.
+For convenience, we computed the rankings across all features/languages and added them to the repository.
+They are stored in the `example_selection_test_data` folder for the test set and `example_selection_train_data` for the training set.

 ## 2. Generate Machine Translation
-Using the below command you can get the Machine Translation from the model as well as the translation quality.
+Using the command below, you can obtain machine translations from the model and assess the translation quality using different algorithms for example selection.

 ```
 python translate_and_eval.py \